The Technical Laboratories Organizational Chart

 The Technical labs are responsible for the design and fabrication of some of the best astronomical instruments on this (or as far as we know, any) planet.
 Instrumentation design and fabrication, integration and test, risk reduction prototyping, instrument warm and cold testing, initial verification testing and final validation testing on the telescope are all part of the technical labs efforts.
 In the picture to the left we find a postdoc (Dr. Deno Stelter), our electronics engineer, Gabriel Kruglikov and an undergraduate working to cool down and test one of our test cryostats to evaluate thermal controls within the instrument.

-In the picture to the right you can see graduate student, Brittany Miles using the lab in a small clean room, as she prepares a cryostat for detector integration and testing.
-The detector is on loan to UCO for integrated testing to evaluate performance and operational parameters in preparation for a long wavelength channel for SCALES.
+In another area of the lab in a small clean room, a graduate student, Brittany Miles prepares a cryostat for detector integration and testing.
+The detector is on loan to UCO so Brittany, with mentorship from Phil Hinz, can evaluate its performance and operational parameters in preparation for a long wavelength channel for SCALES.
 The clean room keeps contamination in check as Ms. Miles works on the internals of the cryostat.

 - Instrument S/W development and integration

 - Mt.
 Hamilton Support for new and existing instrumentation, S/W upgrades, computer upgrade support etc etc

 Current Instruments and collaborations in design and fabrication:

 - Keck Cosmic Reionization Mapper (KCRM) (Detector system UCO PI: C. Rockosi)

 - Low Resolution Imaging Spectrometer (LRIS) Upgrade (Detector system UCO PI: C. Rockosi)